InvoNorm Data Processing Agreement (DPA)

 7. Liability and precedence

-Liability follows the Terms of Service.
+Liability follows the agreement between the parties and applicable law.
 In case of conflict regarding data protection, this DPA prevails; the SCCs prevail over both.

 Annex II — Technical and organisational measures (summary)